suvham-ini8labs/ssh-keys-ansible/README.md

 ## Pipeline
 - Auto triggers on push to `main` when `ssh_keys.yml` changes
-- Runs on self-hosted jump-server runner
+- Runs on self-hosted runner